Ashton-Tate: Sale to Borland (1991)

 Esber had been trying to grow the company for years via acquisitions or combining forces with other software companies, including merger discussions with Lotus in 1985 and again in 1989.
-Ashton-Tate's strategically inept board passed up numerous opportunities for industry-changing mergers.
 Other merger discussions that Ashton-Tate's board rejected or reached an impasse on included Informix, Cullinet, Computer Associates, Symantec and Microsoft.
 (Microsoft would later acquire Fox Software after Borland acquired Ashton-Tate and the United States Department of Justice forced Borland to not assert ownership of the dBASE language.)